-mCdV-R-37-2 S2 will be sampled following an extended 12 CV purge regardless of stability.
-This well will be sampled in accordance to Appendix E recommendations that samples are coded as "W" and "Test" for all analytes except for low-level tritium.
+m CdV-R-37-2 S2 will be sampled following an extended 12-CV purge regardless of stability.
+This well will be sampled in accordance with Appendix E recommendations that samples are coded as "W" and "Test" for all analytes except for low-level tritium.